internetarchive/fatcat/guide/src/entity_fields.md

   difficult this may not always be implemented).
 Other things that can be categorized as stubs (which seem to often end up mis-categorized as full articles in bibliographic databases):
-    - an abstract, which is only an abstract of a larger work
     - commercial advertisements
     - "trap" or "honey pot" works, which are fakes included in databases to detect re-publishing without attribution